COMMA: A Communicative Multimodal Multi-Agent Benchmark: Results and Analysis

-\begin{itemize}[leftmargin=13pt] \item \textbf{Roleplay:} The expert thinks it is the solver or vice versa.
-Figure \ref{fig:case_study} illustrates how the expert can misunderstand its role assignment, leading to miscommunication and failure to solve the puzzle. \item \textbf{Misinterpretation:} The solver misunderstands the current puzzle state/signal, resulting in failure.
-For instance, Figure \ref{fig:case_study} showcases the solver misinterpreting the number of dogs in the image, leading to incorrect instructions from the expert. \item \textbf{Repetition Loop:} The solver sometimes repeats its past incorrect actions, even if is in a situation it has encountered before.
-We classify any repeated incorrect state, action pair into this category. \item \textbf{Miscommunication:} As shown in Figure \ref{fig:case_study}, the agent occasionally does not listen to the expert's instructions, attempting to solve the puzzle on its own as if it were the expert.
-We also observed some open source models such as LLaVA don't have instruction following capability for this task without further finetuning.
-Additionally, the solver sometimes describes the puzzle incorrectly to the expert which results in failure. \end{itemize}
+The definitions for our identified error types are as follows: \begin{itemize}[leftmargin=13pt] \item \textbf{Roleplay:} The expert thinks it is the solver or vice versa.
+Figure \ref{fig:case_study} illustrates how the expert can misunderstand its role assignment, leading to miscommunication and failure to solve the puzzle. \item \textbf{Misinterpretation:} The solver misunderstands the current puzzle state or signal, resulting in failure.
+For instance, Figure \ref{fig:case_study} showcases the solver and expert misinterpreting the colors of the wires in the image, leading to an incorrect action. \item \textbf{Repetition Loop:} The solver sometimes repeats its past incorrect actions, even if it is in a situation it has encountered before.
+We classify any repeated incorrect state, action pair into this category. \item \textbf{Miscommunication:} As shown in Figure \ref{fig:case_study}, the agent occasionally disregards the expert's instructions, attempting to solve the puzzle independently as if it were the expert.
+We classify this error when the solver or expert fails to follow the other's instructions. \end{itemize}

-\paragraph{Repeated Actions are a Common Failure for Agents} Both open-source and closed-source models often fail due to repeating bad actions.
-As shown in Figure \ref{fig:error_internvl}, InternVL is more inclined to get stuck in a repetition loop compared to GPT-4o (40\% vs 18.5\%).
-This suggests a potential improvement direction by including multi-step repetitive conversations during training, in which the model should learn to break out of the loop.

-\paragraph{Agents Make More Miscommunication Errors than Misinterpretation} We observe that misinterpretation accounts for a much smaller proportion of total errors compared to miscommunication related errors (9.3\% vs 44.5\%) for GPT-4o and (12.0\% vs 30.0\%) for InternVL.
-We hypothesize this occurs because the training data mixture for these models primarily includes high quality single-agent data from academic benchmarks such as Visual Question Answering ~\citep{antol2015vqa}, Image Captioning, etc. Including tasks requiring communication may help address this issue.